Arri Alexa: Alexa M

-The Alexa Studio features an optical viewfinder, mechanical shutter, and a 4:3 sensor for anamorphic cinematography.

 Alexa XT

 In February 2013, the range was renewed as the Alexa XT (XT standing for extended technology) series.
 Alexa XT cameras are equipped with the XR module, which replaces the SxS module and allows direct ArriRaw recording without the need for an external recorder.
-Further improvements is an internal tray for ND filters, a 4:3 sensor, open gate sensor mode, and a quieter cooling fan.
+Further improvements is an internal tray for ND filters, a 4:3 sensor, open gate sensor mode at 3.4K with ArriRaw, and a quieter cooling fan.
 The range accordingly comprises the Alexa, the Alexa XT, the Alexa XT M, the Alexa XT Plus, the Alexa XT Studio and the Alexa Fiber Remote.
-Existing cameras can be upgraded with the XR module for internal raw recording.
+The Alexa Classic cameras can be upgraded with the XR module for internal raw recording from May 2013; it provides most XT features, though the existing sensor aspect ratio of the Classic cameras stay the same.
+The Alexa XT and XT Plus arrived in May 2013, while the Alexa XT M in June and the Alexa XT Studio in July of the same year.
+The Alexa XT Plus B/W released in January 2014, for rental only.

 Alexa 65

-On 21 September 2014 at the Cinec convention in Munich, Arri announced the Alexa 65, a 6K 65mm digital cinema camera.
+On 21 September 2014 at the Cinec convention in Munich, Arri announced the Alexa 65, a 6.5K 65mm digital cinema camera.
 As with cameras from competitor Panavision, the Alexa 65 camera was available by rental only, provided through the Arri Rental Group.
-The Alexa 65 uses the A3X sensor, composed of three vertical ALEV III sensors, which has a maximum recordable resolution of 6560x3100.
+The Alexa 65 uses the A3X sensor, composed of three vertical ALEV III sensors, which has a maximum recordable resolution of 6560x3100 and records ArriRaw only.
+It was released in January 2015.

 The first production to use the camera was Mission: Impossible – Rogue Nation (2015), which was used to shoot the underwater sequence, and around 40% of The Revenant (2015).

 A 3-D custom variant was used to film specific scenes in Captain America: Civil War (2016).
 Avengers: Infinity War (2018) and Avengers: Endgame (2019) were the first narrative feature films shot entirely with the camera.

 Alexa Mini

-On 24 February 2015, Arri announced the Alexa Mini.
+On 24 February 2015, Arri announced the Alexa Mini and released it in May of the same year.
 It has the same sensor as the other Alexa cameras housed in a smaller body.
 It records to CFast 2.0 cards, 200 FPS, 4K UHD in-camera upscaling, and built-in motorized ND filters.

 Alexa SXT

 On 18 March 2015, Arri announced the SXT line of Alexa cameras which replaced the XR module with the SXR module and support in-camera upscaling of Apple ProRes to 4K resolution and Rec.
 2020 color space.
-XT, XT Plus and XT Studio cameras can be upgraded with the SXR module.
+XT, XT Plus and XT Studio cameras can be upgraded with the SXR module, which released later in the same year, while a wireless version, called Alexa SXT W was released in 2017.